SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
 NEAR
   (("equal" OR "equally" OR "equalit*" OR "equal opportunit*" OR "equal-opportunit*" OR "anti discriminat*" OR
-    "anti-discriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
+    "antidiscriminat*" OR "non-discriminat*" OR "inclusi*" OR "accessib*" OR "egalitar*" )
 NEAR/5
    ("law$" OR "policy" OR "policies" OR "regulat*" OR "legal*" OR "legislat*" OR "agreement$" OR "treaty" OR